 However, you should also think about the amount of time that you spend handling them, as well as the frequency.

 How Long Should You Handle a Corn Snake?

 The majority of owners handle their corn snake for between 10 and 20 minutes.
-Since some snakes like being handled and some don’t, the exact amount depends on your snake’s preferences.
+Since some snakes like being handled and some don’t, the exact amount depends on your corn’s preferences.

-- Making themselves flat, so that they look bigger
+- Making itself flat, so it looks bigger and more menacing

-- Making ‘mock strikes,’ which are intended to scare you, but not bite you
+- Making ‘mock strikes.’
+These are intended to scare, but not bite, you

-This final stage is the one where you’re about to get a real bite.
-Because the snake’s eyes are on opposite sides of its head, they can’t see well.
-By lowering their head, they can look straight at you with both eyes.
+- Moving its head downwards, so that both eyes are pointed at you.
+This is because the snake’s eyes are on opposite sides of its head, it can’t see well.
+By lowering its head, it can look at you with both eyes.

-If you see any of these signs, put your snake back.
+If you see these signs, put your snake back in its cage.
 As for how often should you handle a corn snake, the same applies.
-Let your snake guide the process.
-If you spot the signs of agitation when you’re trying to pick them up—more than usual, anyway—it’s best to leave them alone.
+If you spot the signs of annoyance when you’re trying to pick it up, then leave your corn alone.

 Here’s our complete guide to corn snake care.